23 Nov 2016 • BLOG - News

 Work together more easily with your colleagues or your clients by giving them access to your sub-accounts, while keeping an eye on their campaigns.

-Let’s look at two examples to get a better understanding of the possibilities on offer:
+Let’s look at two examples to get a better understanding of the possibilities:

 Develop a sound global and local strategy with sub-accounts.

-If your company has subsidiaries in foreign countries or has different points of sale that send out local campaigns, you know that customization has limits and that it is important to have a consistent brand image between the various entities.
+If your company has subsidiaries in multiple countries or have multiple that chapter that send out local campaigns (like franchises, for example), it is important to have a consistent brand image across the various entities.

-In order to simplify the work of your teams, the people in charge of the email service should each have a different sub-account.
+In order to simplify the work of your teams, your team should each have a different sub-account.
 This is the ideal solution for simplifying their use of the tool while giving you the possibility of checking that they are complying with your global strategy.

 You only have one invoice to pay for all your teams, and they can benefit from your email credits according to their needs.